ic-Solutions/neetadvisor/_pages/faq.md

 A: NCERT is without a doubt the best source to learn Biology.
 The text of NCERT diagrams & their labelling, table's & their data should be learnt & memorized thoroughly.
 Students should essentially go through exemplars provided by CBSE/NCERT for question practice.

-**Q: How do I crack NEET 2020 by self-study?**
+**Q: How do I crack {{site.data.keywords.keyword-year}} by self-study?**

 A: Self-study requires a lot of self-motivation as well.
-The preparation for NEET 2020 can be a tedious task, thus making a pragmatic time-table can be very helpful.
+The preparation for {{site.data.keywords.keyword-year}} can be a tedious task, thus making a pragmatic time-table can be very helpful.
 Keeping a close tab on the mistakes and improvements can be beneficial.
 Making notes after concluding a chapter will allow you to revise the important topics and retain it for longer.

 **Q: Is NEET a tough exam?**

 A: NEET is relatively a moderately easy exam, however, the number of applicants with respect to the number of seats available is very high making it tough to get admission.
-To get an MBBS seat it is very important to secure a good rank in NEET 2020.
+To get an MBBS seat it is very important to secure a good rank in {{site.data.keywords.keyword-year}}.

 **Q: How many hours should I study for NEET?**

-A: Experts and toppers suggest that every day at least 5-6 hours of sincere study can be fruitful in achieving a good score in NEET 2020.
+A: Experts and toppers suggest that every day at least 5-6 hours of sincere study can be fruitful in achieving a good score in {{site.data.keywords.keyword-year}}.

-**Q: What should be the daily routine to crack NEET 2020 with good rank?**
+**Q: What should be the daily routine to crack {{site.data.keywords.keyword-year}} with good rank?**

-A: In order to succeed, NEET 2020 aspirants must have a solid strategy which will guide you through the preparation journey.
+A: In order to succeed, {{site.data.keywords.keyword-year}} aspirants must have a solid strategy which will guide you through the preparation journey.
 A daily routine for different people can be different, the key is to find what works best for you.
 Studying early in the day often helps.
 Regular intervals in the study schedule help in the long run.
-Candidates must study and practice for NEET 2020 with unwavering focus.
+Candidates must study and practice for {{site.data.keywords.keyword-year}} with unwavering focus.

 **Q: Has anyone ever cracked NEET exam without coaching?**